 As a cutting edge publication, Home Energy continually evolves in tandem with changes in building science.
 Our thorough coverage of all of the most relevant home performance news explains our strong renewal rate—more than 80%.
 As we advance into the new century, the field of home performance is expanding, and so is Home Energy.

-Home Energy magazine is published in six bimonthly issues per year by Energy Auditor & Retrofitter, Inc., a 501c3 nonprofit organization.
+Home Energy magazine is published in four quarterly issues per year by Energy Auditor & Retrofitter, Inc., a 501c3 nonprofit organization.

 Download our Writers/Photo Guidelines here.